10 Great Movies And TV Shows About Arab-Americans To Stream

 Mr. Robot (2015-2019)

-For four seasons, Mr. Robot was led by Rami Malek, who is the son of Egyptian immigrant parents hailing from California and was created by Sam Esmail, who also is the son of Egyptian immigrant parents, who came up in Jersey.
-The critically acclaimed series follows Elliot Alderson, a brilliant cybersecurity engineer, who becomes a vigilante hacker by night.
-Esmail previously shared that the Arab Spring inspired him to make the show to THR.
-The riveting show is a rare example of Arab-Americans being both behind and the face of a hugely popular network series, and one with a storyline that isn’t purely about the immigrant experience.
+For four seasons, Sam Esmail’s Mr. Robot was led by Rami Malek, who is the son of Egyptian immigrant parents hailing from California, who also is the son of Egyptian immigrant parents, who came up in Jersey.
+The critically-acclaimed series follows Elliot Alderson, a brilliant cybersecurity engineer, who becomes a vigilante hacker by night.
+Esmail previously shared to THR that the Arab Spring inspired him to make the show.
+The riveting show is a rare example of Arab-Americans being both behind and the face of a hugely popular network series, and one with a storyline that isn’t purely focused on the immigrant experience.
 Mr. Robot has particularly been applauded for its complicated depiction of mental illness.

 Cherien Dabis and Elie Mitri in May in the Summer